Actor Billy Eichner: Marsha Blackburn's 'Stupidity Is Too Much to Bear'

 — Sen. Marsha Blackburn (@MarshaBlackburn) January 28, 2020

-The exchange caught the eye of Eichner, who suggested it was a troubling sign of Blackburn’s intelligence.
+The exchange caught the eye of Eichner, who used it to question Blackburn’s intelligence.

-“This person is a Senator,” he wrote.
+“This person is a Senator,” the Impeachment: American Crime Story star said.
 “The stupidity is too much to bear.”

 This person is a Senator.
 The stupidity is too much to bear. https://t.co/tqFiHaz9Jt